borbamartin/side-sauce/README.md

 up with a bunch of "Unnamed job xxx", with no test result or build grouping, which makes reviewing results difficult and time-consuming.

-This script will pick the first .side file it finds in the folder you run it from, parse it and add some steps in order to set the test name, build and result for each test.
+This script will grab every `.side` file it finds in the folder you run it from, parse it and add the steps to set the name, build and result for each test.

 #### Test name
 Test name will match the one you set in Selenium IDE.